Skip to main content

 Dehydration

-Mounjaro decreases your appetite and makes you feel full longer.
+Mounjaro decreases your appetite and helps you feel full longer.
 This causes you to eat and drink less.
-Plus, Mounjaro slows down how fast food empties out of your stomach.
+Plus, Mounjaro slows down how quickly food empties from your stomach.
 This can lead to nausea and vomiting.

-As a result of these side effects, people taking Mounjaro can become dehydrated.
-And with dehydration, there’s the risk of getting a headache.
 Dehydration headaches have been described as feeling like someone is squeezing the top of your head.
-Dehydration can also trigger other types of headaches like migraines or tension headaches.
+Dehydration can also trigger other types of headaches, like migraines or tension headaches.
+It can also trigger and worsen migraines

 Drinking alcohol while taking Mounjaro

-Alcohol and Mounjaro together can increase the risk of becoming dehydrated or hypoglycemic — both of which can cause a headache.
+Taking alcohol and Mounjaro together can increase your risk of becoming dehydrated or hypoglycemic — both of which can cause a headache.

 1. Alcohol makes you pee more.
 And it also directly irritates your stomach lining.
-This can cause nausea and vomiting.
-So, drinking alcohol while taking Mounjaro may make you dehydrated and trigger a headache.
+This can cause nausea, vomiting, and dehydration — leading to a headache.

-2. Alcohol can also lower your blood sugar.
-This means there is a risk of hypoglycemia if you’re drinking alcohol while taking Mounjaro.
+2. Alcohol can lower your blood sugar.
+This means there’s a risk of hypoglycemia if you’re drinking alcohol while taking Mounjaro.
 Symptoms of hypoglycemia may include dizziness, sweating, and headache.

 How can you treat Mounjaro headaches?

-Some of the common side effects of Mounjaro can lead to headaches.
-But a few simple measures can help prevent and relieve a Mounjaro headache.
+A few simple measures can help prevent or relieve a Mounjaro headache.

 Monitor your blood sugar

-When you start Mounjaro, your healthcare professional may advise you to monitor your blood sugar more often.
+When you start Mounjaro, your care team may advise you to monitor your blood sugar more often.
 This is especially true if you’re taking other medications that can lower your blood sugar.

-Let your healthcare professional know if your blood sugar levels are dropping too low.
+Let your care team know if this happens often.
 Your other medications may need to be adjusted to avoid hypoglycemia.

 Acetaminophen and ibuprofen are common OTC medications for headache relief.
-But talk with your healthcare professional before taking ibuprofen if you have chronic kidney disease or problems with gastric ulcers.
+But talk with a healthcare professional before taking ibuprofen if you have chronic kidney disease or problems with stomach ulcers.

 The bottom line

-Mounaro is an FDA-approved treatment for Type 2 diabetes.
-Some people report headaches as a side effect of Mounjaro.
-While Mounjaro doesn’t seem to cause headaches directly, the medication can lower your blood sugar or lead to dehydration — both of which can trigger headaches.
+Mounjaro is an FDA-approved treatment for Type 2 diabetes.
+Some people report having headaches while taking Mounjaro.
+Though Mounjaro doesn’t seem to cause headaches directly, the medication can lower your blood sugar or lead to dehydration — and both low blood sugar and dehydration can trigger headaches.
 You can reduce your risk of getting a headache while taking Mounjaro by monitoring your blood sugar, drinking plenty of fluids, and avoiding alcohol.
-Talk to your healthcare professional if you have side effects while taking Mounjaro.

 why trust our exports reliability shield